DarkRT2106/Warning-Game-Versions/README.md

 # Warning-Game-Versions
 Hello.
 I'm making my mini games on Python.
 Thank you for downloading.
 It is playable on Computers only.
 New versions will be added soon...
+And...
+ChatGPT helped me with creating of this game... tysm GPT